officiallyslim/kor/src/facts/island_fact/facts_list.md

 73. [Snowmen](https://robloxislands.fandom.com/wiki/Snowman_(mob)) are currently the first and only neutral mob inIslands.
 74. The [Grand High Witch](https://robloxislands.fandom.com/wiki/Grand_High_Witch) is the first [boss](https://robloxislands.fandom.com/wiki/Category:Bosses) inIslands.
 75. The [Infernal Dragon](https://robloxislands.fandom.com/wiki/Infernal_Dragon) is the first boss inIslandsthat doesn't have a summon cooldown.It is the first boss in Islands that requires its own [token](https://robloxislands.fandom.com/wiki/Token) to be summoned.
-77. [Fhanhorn](https://robloxislands.fandom.com/wiki/Fhanhorn) is the first and only boss inIslandswhose summon cooldown currently cannot be bypassed with 500 [tokens](https://robloxislands.fandom.com/wiki/Token).
-It is also the second boss in Islandsthat doesn't have its own token, with the others being the Grand High Witch, the [Lunar Rabbit](https://robloxislands.fandom.com/wiki/Lunar_Rabbit), and the [Azarathian Serpent](https://robloxislands.fandom.com/wiki/Azarathian_Serpent).
-Unlike most bosses with the "Failed to Summon" notification, if a player attempts to summon Fhanhorn  while still on cooldown due to it doesn't have its own token, nothing happens.
-It is the first and only boss inIslandsthat doesn't have the "Failed to Summon" notification if attempts to be summoned by players during cooldown or doesn't have its own token.
-Since the [October 28, 2022](https://robloxislands.fandom.com/wiki/October_28,_2022) update, the token requirement is doesn't indicate on Fhanhorn 's summoning UI due to it doesn't have its own token.
 82. Fhanhorn is the first boss in Islands with the ability to heal itself.
 83. Due to its extremely high knockback, it is possible for players to ‘fly’ on a large mob such as a [skorp](https://robloxislands.fandom.com/wiki/Skorp), something that was only previously possible with the [rageblade](https://robloxislands.fandom.com/wiki/Rageblade) and the [gilded steel hammer](https://robloxislands.fandom.com/wiki/Gilded_Steel_Hammer).
 84. It is the first and only [weapon](https://robloxislands.fandom.com/wiki/Weapon) that can modify the drop chances of [mob drops](https://robloxislands.fandom.com/wiki/Category:Mob_drops).